 - United State citizenship or be a permanent resident of the United States;

 - Status as an undergraduate or graduate student in good standing at one of the U.S. partner schools; and

-- Completed at least one semester of Portuguese language training (POR 1110: Essentials of Portuguese) or have equivalent proficiency (Preferred, however those who have not had the language training will be assessed by the program.
+- Completed at least one semester of Portuguese language training or have equivalent proficiency (Preferred, however those who have not had the language training will be assessed by the program.
 Portuguese training will be provided in Brazil.)

 Program participants will receive financial support for housing, travel, a passport if necessary, and a visa.
 Students will pay tuition at their home institutions and receive credit for the research in Brazil.
 The fellowship program is sponsored by the U.S. Department of Education Fund for Improvement of Postsecondary Education (FIPSE) and the Brazilian Ministry of Education's Office for Improvement of Higher Education Personnel (CAPES).

 To apply, send the application form (PDF) to: